 One experienced officer heading to Canterbury is Constable Matt MacDougall graduating with his third operational dog 18-month-old Hutch.
 Matt has previously worked as a training instructor at the Dog Training Centre and now heads back to the frontline.

-“My first dog Jag, and I, who I fostered from eight weeks worked together in Christchurch, and I trained him right through to AOS standard.
+“My first dog Jag and I, who I fostered from eight weeks, worked together in Christchurch and I trained him right through to AOS standard.
 When I moved to Blenheim, I took over a dog called Piro.
 We covered the whole Tasman area for AOS.

 This new pup Hutch is the easiest dog I have trained and he’s exceptionally good at his job.”

-Oku has the makings of a good police dog and I have a lot of confidence in how he'll develop on the street, we're both fizzing to get into it.”
+Oku has the makings of a good police dog and I have a lot of confidence in how he'll develop on the street.
+We're both fizzing to get into it.”

 Another Canterbury-bound team is Constable Josh Yeoman and his second dog Gusto.